Software Asset Management Best Practices

 Software Recognition Library

-Software recognition libraries must be continually updated by the vendor to ensure that discovery and reporting functions are as accurate as possible.
-Updates and additions should include titles, releases, and versions.
-The vendor should commit to regularly adding new software to the library and to researching software that is encountered but not identified.
+Updates and additions should include software titles, releases, and versions.
+The vendor should commit to regularly adding new software to the library and to researching software that is discovered but not identified.
 If the SAM tool is not cloud-based, these updates should be regularly transmitted to the server hosting the SAM tool.
-In addition, to enable the software title recognition function described above, the library should index the various identifiers assigned to the same software title (e.g., MSWord, Word, Win 10 Word).
+Also, to make sure the software title recognition function works as described above, the library should index the various identifiers assigned to the same software title (e.g., MSWord, Word, Win 10 Word).

 Re-Use of Existing Information

-Most companies already have some electronic records detailing software license purchases, what software is installed on various machines and the software titles in use within the organization.
-Software vendors provide tools to identify and inventory their software products in use by licensees (e.g., Microsoft SCCM and Active Directory).
-This information is valuable to the organization and should be integrated into, or used by, the SAM tool.
-Ideally, the SAM tool will augment the vendor-provided systems to develop a thorough and complete SAM resource.
+Software vendors provide tools to identify and inventory their products being used by licensees (e.g., Microsoft SCCM and Active Directory).
+This is valuable information to the organization and should be integrated into, or used by, the SAM tool.
+Ideally, the SAM solution will augment the vendor-provided tools to provide a thorough and complete SAM resource.

 Ability to Discover Cloud Assets